SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 2. Stroll or Drive Down Lombard Street

-You will find one of the most visited attractions in Russian Hill San Francisco, Lombard Street.
+One of the most visited attractions in Russian Hill San Francisco is Lombard Street.
 This crooked street was first built in the 1930s to allow easier access up and down the steep street for its residents.
-Today, this one-block street with eight tight turns draws visitors from around the world.

 >> Learn more about visiting Lombard Street